1. What is letrozole?

 2. How letrozole works

 Letrozole works by reducing the amount of oestrogen made in the body.

-Letrozole belongs to a group of drugs called aromatase inhibitors.
+Letrozole is in a group of drugs called .

-Letrozole is suitable for women who have been through the menopause and whose breast cancer is oestrogen receptor positive.
+Letrozole is suitable for women who've been through the menopause and whose breast cancer is oestrogen receptor positive.

 Sometimes letrozole is given alongside ovarian suppression to women who haven’t yet been through the menopause.

 If your cancer is hormone receptor negative, then letrozole will not be of any benefit.

 Letrozole is usually given after surgery to reduce the risk of breast cancer coming back or spreading.